Patriarchal Exarchate in Western Europe

-The Patriarchal Exarchate in Western Europe (PEWE, Exarchat patriarcal en Europe occidentale, Патриарший экзархат в Западной Европе) is an exarchate created by the Russian Orthodox Church (ROC) on 28 December 2018.
+The Patriarchal Exarchate in Western Europe (PEWE, Exarchat patriarcal en Europe occidentale, Патриарший экзархат в Западной Европе/Патриарший экзархат Западной Европы) is an exarchate created by the Russian Orthodox Church (ROC) on 28 December 2018.
 The primate of the PEWE is Metropolitan Nestor (Sirotenko), who holds the title of "Metropolitan of Chersonesus and Western Europe".

+In a complex sequence of events in c.
+2018–2020, the Archdiocese of Russian Orthodox Churches in Western Europe split in two because of the 2018 Moscow–Constantinople schism.
+About half of the jurisdictions joined the Moscow Patriarchate as "Archeparchy of the Parishes of Russian tradition in Western Europe" (not part of the new Patriarchal Exarchate), while the remaining jurisdictions joined various other patriarchates aligned with the Ecumenical Patriarchate of Constantinople, such as the Greek Orthodox Metropolis of France.

 History

-1945-1991
+Prehistory: 1945 to 1991

 On September 7, 1945, by the decision of the Holy Synod of the ROC, The Western European Exarchate of the Moscow Patriarchate was established, headed by Metropolitan Eulogius (Georgievsky), then seriously ill.
 On the death of the latter on August 8, 1946 by decision of the Synod and the decree of Patriarch Alexius I of Moscow, Metropolitan Seraphim (Lukyanov) was appointed new Exarch of Western Europe.
 However, in France, almost the entire clergy and flock of Metropolitan Eulogy wished to remain under the jurisdiction of the Patriarchate of Constantinople.

 From 1947 to 1989 a quarterly journal, the "Herald Of the Russian Patriarchal Exarchate" (Messager de l'Exarchat du patriarche russe en Europe occidentale), was published in Paris.

 Throughout the postwar period until the early 1990s, the situation of the communities of the Russian Orthodox Church in Western Europe was difficult: Augustine Roberts, one of the priests, wrote to Patriarch Alexius I in 1956: "In most Western European countries, the affiliation to the jurisdiction of Moscow is a difficult matter.
 We seem politically suspicious to our Orthodox and non-Orthodox brothers, and many people who are interested in Orthodoxy as such do not want to have anything to do with the "Soviet" Church, i.e., the "Bolshevik" One.
 Our pastoral and missionary work suffers from the fact that we belong to this jurisdiction.
 The isolation of the Russian Church in the West is catastrophic for the entire future of Orthodoxy in the West".

 In 1960, the Diocese of Chersonesus was established with its center in Paris; in 1962, the Diocese of Sourozh was established with its center in London.
 The Diocese of The Hague was established in 1972.

 The Council of bishops of the Russian Orthodox Church on January 30 — 31, 1990, among others overseas Exarchates of the Russian Orthodox Church, abolished the Western European Exarchate.
 Its dioceses were directly subjected to the Moscow Patriarch and the Holy Synod of the Russian Orthodox Church.